alexbevi/alexbevi.github.com/_posts/2014-03-03-8748os-production-timeline.markdown

 title: "Production Timeline"
 date: 2014-03-03 08:22:30 -0500
 comments: true
-categories: [redmine, redmine-plugins, redmine-plugins-book]
+categories: [Writing]
+tags: [redmine, book]
 ---

 Well, it's been a long (longer than anticipated) journey, but [Redmine Plugin Extension and Development](http://www.packtpub.com/redmine-plugin-extension-and-development/book) (code number 8748OS) is in the final stages of production.

-Since I wanted to share a bit more detail about what went into the production of this book, I'm attaching a (slightly edited) copy of the production timeline I received from my Technial Editor.
+Since I wanted to share a bit more detail about what went into the production of this book, I'm attaching a (slightly edited) copy of the production timeline I received from my Technical Editor.

 <!-- more -->